superkabuki/threefive_is_SCTE35/README.md

  | [__SCTE-35 XML__ ](https://github.com/superkabuki/SCTE-35/blob/main/xml.md) and [More __XML__](node.md) | [__SuperKabuki SCTE-35 MPEGTS Packet Injection__](inject.md) | [__SCTE-35 As a Service__](sassy.md)
 ![image](https://github.com/user-attachments/assets/415091de-8273-4ea9-ac48-eacc558156c9)

+# I'm not a real needy guy but last week there were 2000 pip installs of threefive, y'all obviously like it, Give me some fucking stars, or I'm deleting everything.
+You bunch of ungrateful bastards.

 # v3.0.53 is the latest
 <samp>